ChasingUX/jesse-site/source/work/fontreach.md

 color: blue
 ---

-FontReach was born from a problem of not having enough information about font usage.
+FontReach was born out of a lack of information on font usage.
 In trying to choose a font for a project, a factor I consider is how 'trendy' it is, or how often it is seen on the web.
-Until the release of FontReach, we could not assess the uniqueness of a particular font on the web.
+Until the release of FontReach, we could not assess the popularity of a particular font on the web.

 <!-- <a class="enlarge border" href="/assets/images/projects/fontreach/loader.gif">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/fontreach/loader.gif">